bhav09/ResuMate/README.md

-Here's an updated README with additional instructions for setting up the required credentials files.

----

 # ResuMate Pro

 **ResuMate Pro** is a smart resume analyzer built to help you create job-winning resumes effortlessly.
 With AI-driven insights and a streamlined process, ResuMate Pro takes your resume from good to outstanding.